barruka/dev-doc/github-actions.md

 6. Copy the code of your application to this folder.
 There is other possibilities to directly add github as a remote to an existing folder, but this is the EASY WAY (it's up to you)

 ### .gitignore
-1. Open the folder in Visual Studio Code, or another text editor
+1. Open the folder in VSCode, or another text editor
 2. Add a git ignore file (starts with a dot): `.gitignore`
 3. Two possibilites:
     1. Navigate to `https://gitignore.io` and type in "VisualStudio", hit CREATE button and copy the generated code